flyingmutant/rand/README.md

 Dislike for global mutable state.
 Also, without some kind of thread-local state they are very slow (because global state needs to be mutex-protected).
 If you like the convenience of top-level functions, `math/rand` is a fine choice.
+And if you just need a couple of random integers and don't care about the performance, `rand.New().Int()` works too.

 ### Why `sfc64`?